 The Protection of the Sea (Prevention of Pollution from Ships) Bill 1982 will implement the provisions of Annexes I and II of the 1973 International Convention for the Prevention of Pollution from Ships (MARPOL) as amended by the 1978 Protocol to that Convention.
-The Convention is not yet in force internationally but it is expected that sufficient acceptances will have been received so that the Convention and Protocol will come into force in the second half of 1983.
+The Convention will come into force internationally on 2 October 1983.